laokaoya/Suzhou_Trip_Helper/README.md

 - We established five agents to handle five tasks, which are: ① Collecting attraction information ② Collecting restaurant information ③ Planning daily itineraries ④ Visualizing the map ⑤ Adding map elements and improving layout.
 These tasks were connected through a sequential process to achieve the final map visualization results.

+## Green Tourism Focus
+- In Version II of the Suzhou Travel Guide, we have consciously integrated green tourism principles into the system to promote sustainable travel.
+With increasing concerns over the environmental impacts of tourism, we aim to optimize visitor flows and reduce transportation-related carbon emissions.
+By recommending eco-friendly travel routes and public transportation options, we encourage visitors to choose more sustainable modes of transportation.

+- Additionally, the personalized restaurant recommendations now include options that prioritize sustainability, such as eco-friendly dining establishments and those promoting local, organic, or plant-based cuisine.
+This approach not only enhances the overall tourist experience but also supports Suzhou's efforts to minimize the environmental footprint of its tourism industry.

+- By aligning the app with the growing demand for sustainable tourism, we aim to create a solution that encourages travelers to make greener choices, contributing to both the local economy and the preservation of Suzhou’s cultural and natural heritage.